-Some dealers will try to make the most out of the occasional platinum transaction by pushing heavily marked up “proof” coins.
+Some dealers will try to make the most out of the occasional platinum transaction by pushing heavily marked-up “proof” coins.
 An investor who simply looking for an efficient way to accumulate platinum should avoid these types of products – and these types of dealers.

-Money Metals Exchange is proud to offer the most efficient way for individual investors accumulate physical platinum bars – Vault Platinum.
+Money Metals Exchange is proud to offer the most efficient way for individual investors to accumulate physical platinum bars – Vault Platinum.
 Through this program, you can buy physical platinum securely stored with Money Metals Depository without the markup of minted bullion products.
-And you get the ultimate in security for your platinum by storing in our Class 3 state-of-the-art vaults.
+And you get the ultimate in security for your platinum by storing it in our Class 3 state-of-the-art vaults.

 About the Author: